lc-guo/STM32CubeMX-Series-Tutorial/README.md

 # STM32CubeMX-Series-Tutorial

-This github repository is the source code of the supporting project for the STM32CubeMX Series Tutorials, The following are all CSDN links for this series of tutorials.
+This github repository is the source code of the project for the STM32CubeMX Series Tutorials, The following are all CSDN links for this series of tutorials.

 ---